 Sanctions for Misconduct

-Formal sanctions, those that become part of the student’s office record, that may be imposed in cases of misconduct are described below.
+Formal sanctions, those that become part of the student’s official record, that may be imposed in cases of misconduct are described below.
 Please note that the Disciplinary Board may also (or instead) impose sanctions as appropriate to a specific case.

 Probation: A warning to the student that he/she is in serious danger of being required to withdraw from the school or a period during which a withdrawal action is pending.
 At the end of that time, the student may be relieved from probation by vote of the Disciplinary Board if the student’s conduct has been satisfactory.
 A student on probation may be required to withdraw from the school by vote of the Disciplinary Board at any time if his/her conduct is unsatisfactory.
 No student on probation may be recommended for a degree.
 The fact that the student is on probation appears on the student’s transcript during the period of probation.
 The notation on the transcript will normally read “Disciplinary Probation” and will include the dates of the period of the probation.